openhwgroup/openhwgroup.org/content/resources/blog/intel-pathfinder-for-risc-v-launch-bolstered-by-openhw-group-core-v-family-open-source-cores/_index.md

 Start your journey with Intel® Pathfinder for RISC-V at [pathfinder.intel.com](https://pathfinder.intel.com)

-The commercial edition of Intel® Pathfinder for RISC-V is available free of charge (subject to Intel approval) to all OpenHW Group member organizations.
-Start your journey with Intel® Pathfinder for RISC-V at [pathfinder.intel.com](https://pathfinder.intel.com/)

 The Professional Edition of Intel® Pathfinder for RISC-V is available free of charge (subject to Intel approval) to all OpenHW Group member organizations.
 Start your journey with Intel® Pathfinder for RISC-V at [pathfinder.intel.com](https://pathfinder.intel.com/)

 ***About:***